 Dust particulate analysis, air [DP-A]

 Spore trap sampling involves collecting airborne particles on a filter membrane or adhesive-coated slide by drawing air through or over the collection medium, respectively.
 The collection medium is then analyzed by transmitted light microscopy, usually at 600–1000× magnification.
 A number of different collection devices may be used for spore trap sampling of which the most common are 1) slit impactors such as the Allergenco-D or Air-O-Cell cassette, and 2) mixed cellulose ester membrane (MCEM) filters.
-Sample collection for this test is described greater detail in Spore trap analysis [ST].
+Sample collection for this test is described in greater detail in Spore trap analysis [ST].

 The normally high minute-to-minute variability in levels of airborne spores greatly limits the utility of short-term quantitative air sampling data.
 This large intrinsic source of variation also minimizes the importance of counting method as a significant source of error.
-The most critical source of error in spore trap analysis qualitative, involving the identification of captured particles.
+The most critical source of error in spore trap analysis is qualitative, involving the identification of captured particles.
 Our analysis uses a combination of light microscopy and differential interference microscopy to characterize particle morphology and provide a presumptive identification.

 This test is typically used as an add-on to Spore trap analysis [ST], to provide a more detailed characterization of captured airborne particles; however, it can be carried out as a stand-alone test.